 moccasins.
 Native turquoise jewelry, especially pendant earrings, was worn by both men and women.

 about the clothing of Native Americans in general.

-The Tohono O'odham did not traditionally wear feather headdresses.
+The Tohono O'odham did not originally wear feathered headdresses,

-Some Tohono O'odham men twisted their long hair into hair rolls, which looked a little like dreadlocks.
+Traditionally Tohono O'odham men twisted their long hair into hair rolls, which looked a

 Tohono O'odham women wore their hair long and straight with bangs in front.